 Make a tooth preservation kit

-My daughter refuses to drink milk, so I plan to include calcium vitamins and a carton of soymilk in her kit.
+My daughter refuses to drink milk, so I plan to include calcium vitamins and a carton of soy milk in her kit to promote oral health.

 Give a Tooth Fairy Report

 Want to encourage better brushing and dental hygiene?
-Print a Tooth Fairy Report, complete with information about which tooth was lost, the value of the tooth, and notes about your child’s brushing habits.
+Print a Tooth Fairy Report, complete with a tooth chart and information about which tooth was lost, the value of the tooth, and notes about your child’s brushing habits.

 Get the Tooth Fairy Report in the Tooth Fairy Bundle here and encourage your kids to take good care of their teeth!

 Include a tooth fairy receipt

 Every transaction needs a receipt!
-Thank your child for trading their tooth (and save the receipt as a record in their baby book).
+Thank your child for trading their tooth (and save the tooth fairy certificate as a record in their baby book).

-Losing a tooth is a rite of passage, but it can be an emotional time for a child.
+Losing a tooth is a rite of passage, but it can be an emotional time for young kids, especially the first time.
 They may be scared, excited, nervous, and even a little sore!
-Use these tooth fairy ideas to celebrate this exciting time with your child and create new traditions with the whole family!
+Use these last minute tooth fairy ideas to celebrate this exciting time with your child and create new traditions with the whole family!